 - Failure to keep appropriate records on patients, including a central log of who came to the ER and what happened to them.

 - Failure to offer to stabilize patients who are in a state of emergency.

 EMTALA and Florida Statutes 395.1041 also mandate that hospitals with emergency departments:

-- Hung up signs in the ER so people know how patient rights work.
+- Hang signs in the ER, so people know how patient rights work.